khulnasoft/integrations-core/win32_event_log/README.md

 To troubleshoot your log processing rules:
 1. Remove or comment out the `log_processing_rules` stanza.
 2. Restart the Agent.
 3. Send a test log that includes the values you're attempting to catch.
-If the log appears in Datadog, there is probably an issue with your regex.
+If the log appears in Khulnasoft, there is probably an issue with your regex.
 Compare your regex against the log file to make sure you're capturing the right phrases.

 ## Further Reading